-During the 2019 financial year, non-employee directors of the Corporation were paid an annual retainer of \$30,600 and a per-meeting fee of \$1,000 for each meeting of the Board attended or \$600 for each meeting attended via telephone conference.
-For the year 2019, the Chairman of the Board was paid an annual retainer of \$51,000.
-The Chairman of the Audit Committee was paid an annual retainer of \$10,200 and all other members of the Audit Committee were paid an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of the Audit Committee attended or \$600 for each meeting attended via telephone conference.
-An annual retainer of \$5,100 was paid to each non-employee director serving as chairman on another committee of the Board and all other members were paid an annual retainer of \$3,500, as well as a per-meeting fee of \$1,000 for each meeting of the committee of the Board attended by him in person, or \$600 for each meeting attended via telephone conference.
-In addition to stock options, non-employee directors of the Corporation each received 10,000 DSU's for 2019.
+During the 2020 financial year, non-employee directors of the Corporation were paid an annual retainer of \$30,600 and a per-meeting fee of \$1,000 for each meeting of the Board attended or \$600 for each meeting attended via telephone conference.
+For the year 2020, the Chairman of the Board was paid an annual retainer of \$51,000.
+The Chairman of the Audit Committee was paid an annual retainer of \$10,200 and all other members of the Audit Committee were paid an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of \$600 for each meeting attended or \$600 for each meeting attended via telephone conference.
+An annual retainer of \$5,100 was paid to each non-employee director serving as chairman on another committee of the Board and all other members were paid an annual retainer of \$3,500, as well as a per-meeting fee of \$1,000 for each meeting of the committee of the Board attended or \$600 for each meeting attended were paid an annual retainer of \$3,500, as well as a per-meeting fee of \$1,000 for each meeting of the committee of the Board attended or \$600 for each meeting attended or \$600 for ea

 Prior to 2014, non-employee directors of the Corporation received 25,000 stock options annually and in 2014 this was reduced to 12,500 stock options annually.
 Since January 1, 2015, non-employee directors do not automatically receive stock options.
-However, new Directors receive 25,000 options when they join the Board.
+However, newly appointed directors receive 25,000 stock options when they join the Board.

-The table below indicates the components of the compensation paid to the directors in 2019.
+The table below indicates the components of the compensation paid to the directors in 2020.